hyprwm/hyprland-wiki/pages/FAQ/_index.md

 # My external monitor is blank / doesn't render / receives no signal (laptop)

-For Radeon graphics - unfortunately, it's a bug in wlroots, and I can't do much about it other than wait for the wlroots devs to fix it:
+For Radeon graphics - unfortunately, it's a bug in wlroots, and not much can be done other than waiting for the wlroots devs to fix it:
 [https://gitlab.freedesktop.org/wlroots/wlroots/-/issues/3451](https://gitlab.freedesktop.org/wlroots/wlroots/-/issues/3451)

 For Nvidia graphics - unfortunately, it's a wlroots issue as well, most likely due to Nvidia's